Welcome to the Global Voices Posting Guide. This is designed to help you with the more technical side of creating GV content.

 That is a foolproof method when things get too complicated and is not likely to cause any problems during saving or translation.

 Amara, formerly known as “Universal Subtitles”, is a service that lets you add subtitles to videos hosted on YouTube.
-GV sites support embedded videos with Amara subtitles, so translators are free to use the service.
+GV sites have some support for embedding videos with Amara subtitles, so translators are free to use the service.

 To embed the video (after transcribing and translating it on the Amara site), use the normal [embed] system, but with the unisubs attribute set to 1.
 For example (this Russian video has French subtitles available):

 Like video the method for embedding a sound file in a post with a player depends on the source of the audio file.
 For more, please watch the screencast How to embed an audio file into a Global Voices post by Georgia Popplewell, GV Managing Director.

 Embedding soundcloud files only requires the URL of the audio file and the

 [embed] tag, similar to YouTube: